Measles

 Complications

 Most complications of measles occur because the measles virus suppresses the host’s immune responses, resulting in a reactivation of latent infections or superinfection by a bacterial pathogen.
-Consequently, pneumonia, whether due to the measles virus itself, to tuberculosis, to or another bacterial etiology, is the most frequent complication.
+Consequently, pneumonia, whether due to the measles virus itself, to tuberculosis, or to another bacterial etiology, is the most frequent complication.
 Pleural effusion, hilar lymphadenopathy, hepatosplenomegaly, hyperesthesia, and paresthesia may also be noted.

 Complications of measles are more likely to occur in persons younger than 5 years or older than 20 years, and complication rates are increased in persons with immune deficiency disorders, malnutrition, vitamin A deficiency, and inadequate vaccination.
 Immunocompromised children and adults are at increased risk for severe infections and superinfections.